raphipod/FruitControl/README.md

 - Edge build: GUI will support all SELF-COMPILED "libimobiledevice-utils" commands (independent of package manager, newer features)

 - The "Stable" build will be versioned like: VERSION_OF_STABLE_LIBIMOBILEDEVICE - GUI_VERSION (i.e "1.21-0.10")
-- The "Edge" build will only have a build number with consists of following: yymmdd-hhmm (i.e build "211028-2139")
+- The "Edge" build will be versioned with a build number which consists of following: yymmdd-hhmm (i.e build "211028-2139")